redcatphp/strategy/README.md

 ```

  Here, the class needs an instance of B as well as a unique name.
-Wire allows this:
+Ding allows this:
 ```php
 $a1 = $di->create('A', ['FirstA']);
 $a2 = $di->create('A', ['SecondA']);